ahtBirdKiwi/recommendation-toolkits/README.md

-## About this

-This is a quick toolkit built up for future recommendation engine related development task, which is mainly python based, with Cython and GPU acceleration supported by pytorch-lightning engine.
+## Toolkit for building a recommendation system faster

+This is not a completed project.

+Contain toolkits including embedding model, data pipeline, and core CTR models powered by pytorch_lightning that helps accelerate recommendation-like coding tasks.